Music therapy program

 Music therapy is an important part of our day at SarahCare.
 Participants facing memory challenges, dementia and Alzheimer’s respond well, showing discernable improvement in their cognitive skills.

-Our music therapy program is conducted by Senior New Ways, a non-profit organization.
-They refer to their methods as “Memory Tune-ing Therapy”.
-It includes an array of activities including "guided listening", which involves listening to carefully selected music tracks to which seniors have shown positive emotional reaction.
+Our music therapy program is conducted by John Lehman.
+It includes an array of activities including "guided listening", which involves listening to selected music tracks to which adults and seniors have shown positive emotional reactions.

-Music therapy also involves singing and clapping along to music, dancing for those able and willing, and reminiscing about the feelings and memories the music evokes.
+Music therapy also involves singing and clapping along to music, and talking and reminiscing about the feelings and memories the music evokes.

 In addition, we have a karaoke machine which our participants have a lot of fun with under the guidance of our staff.

-For the benefit of retiring baby boomers, we are now mixing in the best songs from the 1960s through mid-1970s as well, including great artists such as The Beatles, Neil Diamond, The Beach Boys, Fleetwood Mac and The Eagles.
+For the benefit of retiring baby boomers, we are now mixing in the best songs from the 1960s through mid-1970s as well, including great artists such as The Beatles, Neil Diamond, The Beach Boys, Fleetwood Mac, The Eagles and more.

 We change formats frequently, so your loved one is sure to hear music they like throughout the day.